sean-njela/neat-starter/src/projects/argo-cd-production-demo-1.md

 ---
 title: "Argo CD Production Demo "
-date: 2025-09-17T19:14:54.650Z
+date: 2025-09-17T19:16:01.989Z
 description: This project demonstrates continuous deployment practices using Argo CD to automate the deployment and management of Kubernetes applications.
-  It integrates Docker, Helm, and Terraform to provision and maintain infrastructure consistently and efficiently.
+  It integrates Docker,  and efficiently.
 GitHub Actions are utilized to streamline CI/CD workflows, enhancing reliability and developer productivity.
   Designed for DevOps teams and learners, this demo highlights best practices for scalable and automated Kubernetes deployments.